-Do you know anyone, perhaps a friend or family member (or maybe even yourself), who has had a heart attack?
+Quick poll: Do you know anyone, perhaps a friend or family member (or maybe even yourself), who has had a heart attack?

 Chances are you do.
 According to the American Heart Association’s 2018 Heart Disease and Stroke Statistics, about 92 million American adults are living with cardiovascular disease.

-It’s affected my family, too.
+To explain this conundrum, let me tell you a family story.
 I never even got to know my great-uncle, Burt Baskin, because he died of a heart attack six years before I was born.

 How Heart Disease Affected My Family